Abi0063/Abi0063/README.md

 * **Practical Application:** Focused on **building real-world projects** (Full-Stack web applications) to convert theoretical knowledge into tangible, practical experience.

----

-### 🌱 My Journey & Goals

-* I strive to be a **stronger version of myself** in coding and problem-solving, learning something new every single day.
-* I enjoy transforming complex datasets into actionable insights and creating impactful, production-ready models.
-* **My short-term goal** is to strengthen my skills in **Python/R** for data analysis and master cloud platforms like **AWS/Azure**.
-* In the long run, I aspire to become a **skilled Software Architect** specializing in data-intensive applications.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/abinaya-r-a13334292/)